Best Bike Pump for Cycling, Touring & Bikepacking 2025

 It’s super lightweight at a mere 150 grams, and it can output an air pressure of 160 pounds per square inch.

-This HP version uses a very streamlined but long hose length in order to reduce weight and make for ease of use.
-And there’s a fold out foot pad to give you all the stability you need to pump up your bike’s wheels.
+This HP version uses a very streamlined but long hose length to reduce weight and make for ease of use.
+And there’s a fold-out foot pad to give you all the stability you need to pump up your bike’s wheels.

 The mini pump is compatible with both Presta and Schrader bike wheel valves, you just flip the chuck according to which side you need.